bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 Available variables can be dragged and dropped into the relevant screen region to specify where they show up in the generated subtitle file, or removed from recording by pressing the X beside the variable name in the grid.
-It is also possible to style the subtitle file using the Overlay Options expandable section.
+It is also possible to style the subtitle file using the Overlay Options expandable section, and specify the subtitle update rate in the Settings section.

 {{ easy_image(src="telemetry-config", width=600, center=true) }}